Welcome back to Latosa Concepts, FMA blog.

 We’ll start with a look at the human body.
 The wrist is a weaker joint in relation to other joints on the arm.
 The shoulder is the clear winner for us regarding strength.
 This explains why blocks are weaker than attacks.
 Energy generated by the fig.-8 system gives support/and strength to the wrist.
 There is a mind set when training the fig.-8 system which is much more attacking in it’s nature as well.
 This supplies energy (aka strength)

-Now let’s look at the three grades I teach.
+Now let’s look at the first three grades from what I teach.
 1st. grade: fig-8 with focus on a drop, balance, ability to use a pushing back leg, a body rotation, and other aspects of power generation.
 2nd grade: we start looking at higher attacks and continue with the fig-8 system.
 3rd grade: We look at the box.
 In each grade there is palm stick and other weapons/ tool uses that work with the grade requirement.
 I don’t teach Wing Tsun unarmed then turn around and teach LC Concepts for sticks etc. Sorry WT people, Escrima is more than enough for me and well suited for many many uses.
 Especially when you see the transition from weapons sinawali’s in/to unarmed training.
 I don’t have to play mind games, I do one system!

 A video is posted below with and example of a cross strike to a low target with a basic box (box system) movement to a high target afterwards.